AR and VR in Education

 Table of Contents

-The bigger question is why are they sitting in classrooms still completing worksheets when there are so many ways to incorporate real-world projects and technology into their classrooms.
-This would give meaning to what they are learning.
-Because students are immersed in a world full of technology, they need to see that world carry over into their learning in order to find it meaningful and relevant.
+Because students are immersed in a world full of technology, they need to see that world carry over into their learning in order to find it meaningful and relevant, and increase student engagement.

-According to Credencys, Augmented Reality (AR) makes use of computer-aided graphics to add an additional layer of information in order to have a clear understanding and interaction of the physical world around you.
-Simply, AR is represented through rich digital information, displayed through some sort of visual output screen.
 If a picture is worth a thousand words then AR is worth a million.
 Augmented Reality allows students to visualize the subject or content, rather than reading a chapter.
-This will allow students to get a better understanding and insights about the topic while seeing the relevance of content in their life.
+This will allow students to get a better understanding and insights about the topic while seeing the relevance of content in their life and promoting student engagement.

 Why should educators use AR and VR in the classroom?

-How can teachers use AR and VR to supplement or replace field trips in the classroom?
+How can teachers use AR and VR for classroom field trips?

 The “How To’s” of AR and VR in the classroom.

-Teachers are the best resource for creative ideas to incorporate these immersive technologies into their classrooms.
-They can answer questions such as how to select activities, how to set up the classroom, how to get support during the activity and how to transport devices.
-Check out their lesson ideas in this article from The Journal, titled Making Virtual Reality a Reality in Today’s Classrooms.
+Teachers are the best resource for creative ideas to incorporate these student engagement technologies into their classrooms.
+They can help with setting up and using these technologies.
+See their ideas in Making Virtual Reality a Reality in Today’s Classrooms by The Journal.

 To find out more about using AR and VR in the classroom and the hardware and curriculum that can be used, check out our article How to Access AR and VR in Education Today.

-Stated best by Promethean World, “From taking a walk through the worlds galleries and museums to launching students into space, or even a class trip to see the dinosaurs, it’s both educational and fun and has the ability to capture the attention of the digital generation across all disciplines.”
-Teaches can truly help their students broaden their horizons and experience the world around them with the use of AR and VR technology.
+These cutting-edge resources for education make learning more than just reading and listening—they turn it into an adventure.
+They open doors to endless possibilities.
+As Promethean World puts it: “From taking a walk through the world’s galleries and museums to launching students into space, or even a class trip to see the dinosaurs, it’s both educational and fun and can capture the attention of the digital generation across all disciplines.”

-Immerse your students in an alternate universe and real with augmented and virtual reality teaching!
+Immerse your students in a new world with augmented and virtual reality teaching!

 About the Author: Alicia Verweij